 A reason lies behind the devastating wars that have plagued mankind since the beginning.
-John Ritenbaugh gives the uncomplicated solution: Men have broken the sixth commandment!
+The reason is simple: Men have broken the sixth commandment!

-A common mantra, even among Christians, is "You shouldn't judge."
-Is this a biblical concept?
-John Ritenbaugh exposes the fallacy of this belief and explains how righteous judgment should be done.
+A common mantra, even among Christians, is 'You shouldn't judge.'
+Is this a right concept?
+Here is the problem, and how righteous judgment should be done.